gylych207/What-cha-Think/README.md

 ## Project Description

 What-cha-Think is an Airtable and React build where the user is able to leave reviews for various forms of entertainment.
-From the homepage, the user is able to navigate to and click on an icon that leads to a corresponding page for film, television or sporting-event reviews.
+From the homepage, the user is able to navigate to and click on an icon that leads to a corresponding page populated with film, television or sporting-event reviews.
 Each respective page will lead to a feed of past reviews and a form to create new reviews.
 Each review will be deletable.

 ## Wireframes